Florida Adventure Therapy for Addiction Recovery

 What Is Adventure Therapy?

 Adventure therapy (also known as outdoor activity therapy) is a form of therapy which began in the 1960s.
 The therapy blends nature, community, and courageous exercises for therapy.
-The objective of adventure therapy is to improve an individual’s physical, social, spiritual, and psychological health through the restorative power of evidence-based, experiential therapy, recreational activities, and adventure outings.
+The objective of adventure therapy is to improve an individual’s physical, social, spiritual, and psychological health through the restorative power of evidence-based therapy, recreational activities, and adventure outings.
 Adventure therapy assists addiction recovery clients as they overcome behavioral issues, substance abuse problems, or other mental health issues.
 In this environment, the adventure therapist seeks to energetically motivate clients with different tools.
 For example, some adventure therapists encourage healing by allowing clients to learn to “shoe” a horse in equine therapy.

 Advantages of Outdoor Activity Therapy